raws/fax.txt/README.md

 All times are EST. Let the horror begin.

+##### 9 January 2025 11:04 AM

+    <swillits> "Drug Stores" always sold more than drugs, and then the name changed to pharmacy.
+    <phlogios> in Sweden we say "Apotek"
+    <phlogios> and they sell medicine and dildos
+    <phlogios> and mustard

 ##### 30 September 2024 1:40 PM

     <NCarter> The main problem with documentation these days is that it isn't pornographic enough.